-By contrast, the reverse analogy of the "Social Darwinists," from nature to society, fails.
+By contrast, the reverse analogy of the Social Darwinists, from nature to society, fails.
 For example, political power and economic class are not biological traits.
-Social stratification is not the result of differential survival, or differential reproduction, even metaphorically. privileged variants are not genetically based.
+Social stratification is not the result of differential survival, or differential reproduction, even metaphorically.
+Privileged variants are not genetically based.
 Nor is it even clear what is selected.
 Moreover, humans actively shape the environment.
 Social "selection" is an indirect amalgam of human choices.
 In the casual social analogy, therefore, neither the heritable units, nor the sources of variation, nor the units of selection, nor selection itself fit Darwinian patterns.
 Natural selection does not map onto social politics.

 A closer analogy, if any, might be Darwin's Artificial Selection.
 But that clearly strips the analogy of its "natural" context.
-What insight comes from saying that social "selection" results from human choices?
-Socialty, as Darwin hinted in Descent of Man, introduces a distinct set of dynamics based on behavior and interorganismal transfer of information.
+Social "selection" is not fixed by circumstances beyond our control.
+We choose.
+Sociality, as Darwin hinted in Descent of Man, introduces a distinct set of dynamics based on behavior and interorganismal transfer of information.
 Cultural evolution follows its own principles, shaped by learning and the activity of minds.
-The Social Darwinists' concept of some individual humans as objectively fit and the poor or indigent as unfit is utterly misframed.
+The Social Darwinists' concept that some individual humans are objectively fit while the poor or indigent are unfit is utterly misframed.
 The whole analogy - and the ideological justification that relies on it - collapses.

-The historical "Social Darwinism" was scientifically misguided and unwarranted.
+The historical Social Darwinism was scientifically misguided and unwarranted.
 No wonder perhaps that the major advocates of the doctrine were not scientists, but a social elite who would benefit if the purported "science" legitimated their power.

-The second critical error of "Social Darwinist" thinking was subtly inscribing a human value into nature.
+The second critical error of Social Darwinist thinking was subtly inscribing a human value into nature.
 Adaptation through natural selection seemed, through human eyes, progressive. -And who could argue against progress?
 As biologists well know, however, evolution is not uniformly progressive on some absolute scale.
 Context is essential.
 "Fit" organisms thus vary from location to location and from time to time.
 Competition in nature does not lead to a generalized "improvement," measurable abstractly.
 In the social context, arguments about competition obscure the significance of particular contexts and consequences.
 Amidst the confusion, a vague and ill defined "progress" seems, like a trump card, to eclipse the relevant arguments.
-The view that Darwinian variation and selection itself was inherently "progressive" was not independent of how that concept was viewed culturally.
+The view that Darwinian variation and selection itself was inherently "progressive" was not independent of the cultural value of that concept.

 Confusion may also arise in part due to anthropomorphism of the term "selection."
 The word seems to imply that natural selection is a choice, rather than the effect of nonintentional causes.
 Survival and reproduction are not "values," any more than falling acorns express a "value" of gravity, or oppositely charged ions a "value" of electrical attraction.
-Intention and moral judgment come ultimately from minds.
+Intention and moral agency come ultimately from minds.
 As flexible adapted structures, brains can develop and recognize many values.
-The process of evolution itself, however, does not exhibit intent or values, even if it "selects" certain organisms.
+The process of evolution itself, however, does not exhibit intent or values, even if certain organisms are "selected."